arnold-c/reproducible-research/guideline.md

 \**This section will need to be updated after figuring out the PHO system*\*

 If everything has gone well until now, you're ready to create a project repository.
 This is where all your code, all your data, all your output files, everything, should live.
-Whilst you can create a repository directly on your computer, I would advise against this as it causes additional headaches when you want to connect it with Github.
-Instead, create the remote repository first on Github.
+Whilst you can create a repository directly on your computer, I would advise against this as it causes additional headaches when you want to connect it with GitHub.
+Instead, create the remote repository first on GitHub.

-- Go to www.github.com and click the `+` and *"New repository"*.
+- Go to www.Github.com and click the `+` and *"New repository"*.
 - Choose a project name
 - Decide whether you want it to be a public or private project (choose private if working on PHO data and research, as you can always convert it to public later)
 - Initialize with a README file

-### Connecting to Github
+### Connecting to GitHub

 \**This section will need to be updated after figuring out the PHO system*\*

-If you are using SourceTree, there are two ways to connect your computer to your Github repositories.
-I would recommend the first option, as it makes *cloning* repositories (making a copy on your local computer) easier in the future, as you don't have to go to Github each time to find the *HTTPS/SSH* address.
+If you are using SourceTree, there are two ways to connect your computer to your GitHub repositories.
+I would recommend the first option, as it makes *cloning* repositories (making a copy on your local computer) easier in the future, as you don't have to go to GitHub each time to find the *HTTPS/SSH* address.

 **Method 1**

-1. Go to *Tools -> Options -> Authentification* in SourceTree and add your Github account details
+1. Go to *Tools -> Options -> Authentication* in SourceTree and add your GitHub account details
 2. Leave the preferred protocol at *"HTTPS"* for the moment, unless you know what you're doing with SSH keys
 3. Now open a new tab, click on *Remote*, and you should see your repositories listed
 4. Clone the repositories that you'd like to work on

-> **Note:** Now SourceTree and Github are connected, you shouldn't have to do the first few steps - just go to step 3.
+> **Note:** Now SourceTree and GitHub are connected, you shouldn't have to do the first few steps - just go to step 3.

 **Method 2**

-1. Go to your repository on Github and click on the green *"Clone or download"* button
+1. Go to your repository on GitHub and click on the green *"Clone or download"* button
 2. Copy the *HTTPS* address (your settings should say *"Clone with HTTPS"* above it, otherwise click *"Use HTTPS"*)
 3. Go to SourceTree, open a new tab, and click on *"Clone"*
 4. Paste the *HTTPS* address into the *"Source Path / URL:"* box